UXVirtual/text-adventure-ambiance/README.md

 Installation is manual at this time until an installer script can be created.

+1. If on OSX run `xcode-select --install` to install command line build tools.
+These are required to install `mopidy` and its extensions.

-1. Install `mopidy` by following [these instructions](https://docs.mopidy.com/en/latest/installation/).
+2. Install `mopidy` by following [these instructions](https://docs.mopidy.com/en/latest/installation/).
+Be sure to set the `PYTHONPATH` in your `.bash_profile` or equivalent as described in the installation instructions link or the install of `mopidy-spotify` will fail below.

-2. Install `mopidy-spotify` by following [these instructions](https://github.com/mopidy/mopidy-spotify#installation).
+3. Install `mopidy-spotify` by following [these instructions](https://github.com/mopidy/mopidy-spotify#installation).
+    Note: if you have issues installing this, make sure that you don't have an alternate installation of python2.7 set in your path.
+MAMP on OSX can cause conflicts with its version of python if the apache2 bin folder is included in the PATH (e.g. `export PATH="/Applications/MAMP/bin/apache2/bin:$PATH"`).
+Remove this line and relaunch your terminal if this is a problem.

-3. Edit your `mopidy` config file (`nano ~/.config/mopidy/mopidy.conf`) and add your Spotify username and password to the bottom of the file:
+4. Edit your `mopidy` config file (`nano ~/.config/mopidy/mopidy.conf`) and add your Spotify username and password to the bottom of the file:

     ```